 For the dressing

-- Combine all ingredients in a small bowl and whisk until thoroughly combined.
+- Combine all ingredients for the Sumac Dressing in a small bowl and whisk until thoroughly combined.
 Or, add all ingredients to a mason jar and shake vigorously (my preferred method).
 The dressing can also be made in a blender or food processor for a more emulsified dressing.

 Assemble

-- Dress the salad with the dressing and toss.
+- Pour on the dressing and toss.
 Add the crisped tortilla chips and toss again.

 - Plate the salads and garnish with a sprinkle of sumac.
 Enjoy!